sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_3.rst

 contribution to the model (i.e. they are not zero) so there doesn’t appear to be any reason to remove any of the specified variable-factor paths, or factor-factor correlations from the model.
-Often the standardized estimates are easier to interpret, and these can be specified under the ‘Estimates’ option.
+Often the standardized estimates are easier to interpret, and these can be specified under the ``Estimates`` option.
 These tables can usefully be incorporated into a written report or scientific article.

 .. ----------------------------------------------------------------------------

 .. figure:: ../_images/lsj_cfa4.*
-   :alt: Table with Factor Loadings for the specified CFA model in jamovi
+   :alt: Table with ``Factor Loadings`` for the specified CFA model in jamovi
    :name: fig-cfa4

-   Table with Factor Loadings for the specified CFA model in jamovi
+   Table with ``Factor Loadings`` for the specified CFA model in jamovi

 .. ----------------------------------------------------------------------------

 .. figure:: ../_images/lsj_cfa5.*
-   :alt: Table with Factor Covariances for the specified CFA model in jamovi
+   :alt: Table with ``Factor Covariances`` for the specified CFA model in jamovi
    :name: fig-cfa5

-   Table with Factor Covariances for the specified CFA model in jamovi
+   Table with ``Factor Covariances`` for the specified CFA model in jamovi

 .. ----------------------------------------------------------------------------